junnkim/gcp_cloud_workshop/README.md

 #### Instance 2

-2. Go to Compute Engine to create instance:
+2. Go to Compute Engine to create instance.
+Keep all the default settings selected and only change the following:
    * **Name:** my-ucla-team-name-2
    * **Region:** us-central1
    * **Zone:** us-central1-b
    * **OS image:** Debian GNU/Linux
    * Add a networking tag of **my_ucla_team_name-tag**
-   * Paste this startup script:
+   * Under **Advanced Options**, **Management**, paste this startup script under the **Automation** section:

   ```bash
   #! /bin/bash